T.O.P: 2019–present: Focus on art, departure from BigBang, and Squid Game role

 T.O.P holds several records in the art world, becoming the first K-pop singer to be named to a list of 200 artists in the art world at Growse Magazine.
 On February 7, 2022, YG Entertainment announced that BigBang would make their comeback with a new song on April 5.
 They also announced that T.O.P ended his exclusive contract with YG Entertainment.
 YG announced at the time that he would continue with group activities.
 However, T.O.P confirmed on May 31, 2023, that he had withdrawn from the group.

-On December 4, 2024, he was revealed as a cast member for the second season of Squid Game through the official Netflix YouTube account in the form of a "Meet the Cast" video.
-He would play the role of a former rapper, Thanos, fallen from grace due to a crypto scam.
-The character was created before casting, T.O.P receiving the role after series creator Hwang Dong-hyuk found his "serious" approach.
-Hwang explained that he wanted to cast someone who stopped working due to drugs, T.O.P retiring from the K-pop industry and leaving BigBang over a marijuana conviction.
-To get ready for an action scene with actor Yim Si-wan who portrayed Myung-gi, both attended an action school to improve their chemistry together.
-During this training for the fight scene between the two, T.O.P broke ribs.
-According to Yim, they stopped filming, but T.O.P wanted to continue, so they resumed.
-When asked about Thanos' death, Hwang identified him as one of his favorite characters, believing that an "intense" death at the end of season 2 was the perfect time to kill him, and that season 3 will still feel like he is there with how the plot progresses.
+On December 4, 2024, T.O.P was revealed as a cast member for the second season of the Netflix series Squid Game.
+He played Thanos, a former rapper who had fallen from grace due to a crypto scam.
+After auditioning, he won the role because series creator Hwang Dong-hyuk liked his "serious" approach.
+Hwang explained that he wanted to cast someone who had stopped working due to drug-related issues, and T.O.P had retired from K-pop and left BigBang over a marijuana conviction.
+To get ready for a fight scene with Yim Si-wan, both attended training to improve their chemistry together.
+During training, T.O.P broke some ribs.
+Yim later said that they stopped filming but T.O.P wanted to continue, so they resumed.
+When asked about Thanos' death, Hwang identified him as one of his favorite characters, believing that an "intense" death at the end of the second season was the perfect time to kill him, and that the manner in which the plot progresses in season 3 would make it feel like he is still there.
+T.O.P appeared one last time in the final episode, which sees a character briefly hallucinating Thanos.